sherpa/sherpa/docs/developer/index.rst

   (4, 3)

-Attempting to change the coordinate system with :py:class:`~sherpa.astro.data.DataIMF.set_coord` will error out with a :py:class:`sherpa.utils.err.DataErr` instance reporting that the data set does not contain the required coordinate system.
+Attempting to change the coordinate system with `~sherpa.astro.data.DataIMF.set_coord` will error out with a `~sherpa.utils.err.DataErr` instance reporting that the data set does not contain the required coordinate system.

 Setting a coordinate system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`sherpa.astro.io.wcs.WCS` class is used to add a coordinate system to an image.
-It has support for linear (translation and scale) and "wcs" - currently tangent-plane projections - conversions.
+The `sherpa.astro.io.wcs.WCS` class is used to add a coordinate system to an image.
+It has support for linear (translation and scale) and "wcs" - currently only tangent-plane projections are supported - conversions.

   >>> from sherpa.astro.io.wcs import WCS
   >>> sky = WCS("sky", "LINEAR", [1000,2000], [1, 1], [2, 2])